Professional Dry Needling in Cincinnati

 What is the Difference Between Acupuncture and Dry Needle?

-Although on the surface dry needle looks like acupuncture, the objectives and techniques are very different.
+Although on the surface dry needle looks similar to acupuncture, the objectives and techniques are very different.
 Acupuncture follows the body’s natural energy flows, or meridian lines, and seeks to reorganize that energy to cure symptoms like bad digestion, insomnia, stress, and chronic pain.
 Dry needle, on the other hand, is aimed at reducing physical pain by targeting tense or knotted muscles.
 It is, therefore, less concerned with energy than with the reduction of physical pain having to do with muscle injuries and strain.

 How Does Dry Needle Work?